shuhei/shuhei.github.com/source/posts/2017-05-27-memory-usage.md

 ## Some background about Docker

-My another question was "Are those metrics same in Docker?".
-Before diving into this question, let's check how docker works.
+My another question was “Are those metrics same in Docker?”.
+Before diving into this question, let’s check how docker works.

 According to [Docker Overview: The Underlying Technology](https://docs.docker.com/engine/docker-overview/#the-underlying-technology), processes in a Docker container directly run in their host OS without any virtualization, but they are isolated from the host OS and other containers in effect thanks to these Linux kernel features: